mitodl/ocw-hugo-themes/README.md

 ### Environment variables

 An example environment file can be found at `.env.example`.
-To futher explain the various environment variables and what they do:
+To further explain the various environment variables and what they do:

 | Variable | Relevant Themes | Example | Description |
 | --- | --- | --- | --- |